jeramiahgcoffey/etch-a-sketchpad/README.md

 ### What I learned
 This project taught me a lot about DOM manipulation.
 Using JavaScript and CSS together, I was able to create a more interactive experience for the user.
 I learned about CSS custom properties, and how to update them via JavaScript, and I also solidified my basic knowledge of CSS Grid.
 Devloping this application has helped me realized my need to focus on further developing my styling techniques, and I plan to update this project as well as this ReadMe as my CSS skills improve.

-UPDATE 10/17/2021: I have gained an understanding of media queries, and the importance of a mobile-first approach.
+I have gained an understanding of media queries, and the importance of a mobile-first approach.
 Although this project was built with a desktop-first approach, and is not yet responsive to touch input, it was very important to learn at this stage in my personal development.

 ### Continued development